 The Academy for Gameful & Immersive Learning Experiences (AGILE) is a primarily web based multiversity campus.
 AGILE was co-founded by Cody Lestelle and Opapo Fonoimoana.
-Cody is a father, a K-12 public school substitute teacher, alumnus of the Comparative History of Ideas, participant of Unitierra Oaxaca, active student of LTEC, and current Ph.D. student of Alternative Futures & Indigenous Politics.
+Cody is a father, a K-12 public school substitute teacher, alumnus of the Comparative History of Ideas, participant of Unitierra Oaxaca, M.Ed. student of LTEC, a current Ph.D. student of Alternative Futures & Indigenous Politics, and a research fellow with the Global Center for Advanced Studies Research Institute Ireland’s Virtual Reality Gaming Learning project.
 Opapo Fonoimoana is the owner/operator of VR Junkies, Oʻahu's first virtualreality arcade and family entertainment center.
 Opapo's background includes data and analytics, data consulting, and he has been a part of creating non-profit organizations including Moana Nui Utah and Poly One Media.
 Opapo advocates the sharing of knowledge and experience to create stronger communities.
 We use the term multiversity instead of university because we believe that peaceful and sustainable co-existence requires acknowledging and respecting the plural nature of reality.
 Our core mission is to develop, grow, and share skills for co-creating and navigating all our many different worlds together to help make Earth a world in which many worlds fit.
 We believe that games (analogue, digital, and mixed-reality) are an ideal medium for learning 21st century skills.

 To begin with, the primary campuses and classroom spaces of AGILE are hosted on our Discord and Minecraft servers.
 From our Minecraft servers we collectively organize our storytelling efforts and adventures into other game realms.
 See all our current games and servers at play.
 Also see curricula.